-Certain public records must be provided without charge, namely those concerning "a claim for a pension, allotment, allowance, compensation, insurance or other benefits which [are] to be presented to the United States or a bureau or department thereof."
+Certain public records must be provided without charge, namely certified copies of those "to be used in connection with a claim for a pension, allotment, allowance, compensation, insurance or other benefits which [are] to be presented to the United States or a bureau or department thereof."
 A.R.S. § 39-122(A).
 Victims of certain crimes also have rights to obtain copies of some records at no cost.
 A.R.S. § 39-127.